stijn-dejongh/lovecraft_public_domain/raw_converts/dq.md

 cloud-city of Serannian, that lies in ethereal space beyond where the sea meets the sky, and some of which were from more substantial ports on the oceans of dreamland.
-Among these the steersman threaded his way up to the spice-fragrant wharves, where the galleon made fast in the dusk as the city&rsquo;s million lights began to twinkle out over the water.
+Among these the steersman threaded his way up to the spice-fragrant wharves, where the galleon made fast in the dusk as the city's million lights began to twinkle out over the water.
 Ever new seemed this deathless city of vision, for here time has no power to tarnish or destroy.
 As it has always been is still the turquoise temple of Nath-Horthath, and the eighty orchid-wreathed priests are the same who builded it ten thousand years ago.
 Shining still is the bronze of the great gates, nor are the onyx